TheRobBrennan/microsoft-parter-network/modules/Expose multiple Azure Function apps as a consistent API by using Azure API Management/README.md

 ### Azure API Management

+Azure API Management (APIM) is a fully managed cloud service that you can use to publish, secure, transform, maintain, and monitor APIs.
+It helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
+API Management handles all the tasks involved in mediating API calls, including request authentication and authorization, rate limit and quota enforcement, request and response transformation, logging and tracing, and API version management.
+APIM enables you to create and manage modern API gateways for existing backend services no matter where they are hosted.

+Because you can publish Azure Functions through API Management, you can use them to implement a microservices architecture: Each function implements a microservice.
+By adding many functions to a single API Management product, you can build those microservices into an integrated distributed application.
+Once the application is built, you can use API Management policies to implement caching or ensure security requirements.

 #### APIM Consumption Tier

+When you choose a usage plan for API Management, you can choose the consumption tier, because it's especially suited to microservice-based architectures and event-driven systems.
+For example, it would be a great choice for our online store web API.

+The consumption tier uses the same underlying service components as the previous tiers but employs an entirely different architecture based on shared, dynamically allocated resources.
+It aligns perfectly with serverless computing models.
+There is no infrastructure to manage, no idle capacity, high-availability, automatic scaling, and usage-based pricing, all of which make it an especially good choice for solutions that involve exposing serverless resources as APIs.

+In the next unit, we'll create an API Management instance and add a function to it.

 ## Exercise - Create a new API in API Management from a function app